matveikinner/koodihaaste22/app/README.md

 - It can be unclear to how to use the application as it might not be obvious that simply by clicking on the item selects it.
 Also to add to the confusion by clicking on different areas the item either open up a Google Maps location of the restaurant or expands to show the menu

 - Most likely an overkill overall architecture / architectural patterns for such an simple app

+- Did not properly validate though when placing votes near midnight local time it seems that though local time is already on next day the server assumes different timezone and returns date as previous day.
+The hypothesis is that server follows Greenwich Mean Time (GMT) while UI local time is Eastern European Summer Time (GMT+0300)

 ## Documentation